Language selection

 6. The export of controlled cultural property is subject to a permit procedure, which is administered by designated permit issuing officers at specified CBSA offices across Canada (refer to the Appendix in this memorandum).

 7. These permit issuing officers, upon completion of the application form by the exporter, will verify the application for completeness.
-They will then either issue the export permit, or refer the application to an expert examiner for a decision.
-Expert examiners are affiliated with Canadian institutions designated by the Minister of Canadian Heritage.
+They will then either issue the export permit, or refer the application to an expert examiner.
+Expert examiners are organizations designated by the Minister of Canadian Heritage to review export permit applications, and are responsible determining whether the property listed on the export permit application meets the criteria of "outstanding significance and national importance" to Canada and providing that advice to CBSA.

 8. A permit to export cultural property may be issued by a designated permit issuing officer to authorize either the permanent or temporary export of an object.
-A permanent export permit is required for exports of five years or more while a temporary export is not to exceed five years from the date the permit was issued.
+Cultural property exported under a temporary permit must be returned to Canada within five years from the date the permit was issued; all other cultural property exports require a permanent export permit.

 9. In either case, the property must be accompanied by a valid permit to export cultural property and the permit must be presented to a CBSA office at the place of export.